apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/sharding.en.md

     DataSource dataSource = ShardingDataSourceFactory.createDataSource(yamlFile);
 ```

-### Use raw JDBC
+### Use Native JDBC

-By using ShardingDataSourceFactory factory class and rule configuration object, we can obtain ShardingDataSource which implements the standard interface of DataSource in JDBC.
-Thus you can choose to use native JDBC DataSource for development, or using JPA, MyBatis ORM tools, etc.
+Configure objects with `ShardingDataSourceFactory` or `YamlShardingDataSourceFactory` to get `ShardingDataSource`, which is realized by standard JDBC DataSource interface.
+Or choose native JDBC to develop through DataSource; or use JPA, MyBatis and other ORM tools.
-Take DataSource in JDBC as an example:
+Take native JDBC for example:

 ```java
 DataSource dataSource = ShardingDataSourceFactory.createDataSource(yamlFile);